rytsh/mugo/_documents/docs/index.md

     details: Powerful CLI to easily execute templates
   - title: Multiple Functions
     details: A lot of functions to help you build your templates
+  - title: Use as a library
+    details: Use as a library in your Go project
 ---